jazzTheJackRabbit/p2_traffic_sign_classifier/README.md

 | 60kpmh speed limit			|  End of speed limit 80 kmph    							|

-The model was able to correctly guess 9 of the 10 traffic signs in all the images tested, which gives an accuracy of 90%.
+The model was able to correctly predict 9 of the 10 traffic signs in all the images tested, which gives an accuracy of `90%` similar to that of the test set accuracy `(93.6%)`.

 The only image that it got the prediction wrong was on the `60 kmph` sign.